 Marketing, Manufacturing, Packaging & Labeling, Advertising

 Learn more about marketing, manufacturing, packaging & labeling, and advertising in Russian pharma.
-Prepared in association with Lidings, a leading global law firm, this is an extract from The Pharma Legal Handbook: Russia, available to purchase here for USD 99.
+Prepared in association with Lidings, a leading global law firm, this is an extract from The Pharma Legal Handbook: Russia, available to purchase here for GBP 99.

 1. What is the authorization process for the marketing of new drugs, biologics, medical devices, over-the-counter medications, and other medicinal products?

 The authorization process for the marketing of new drugs, biologics, medical devices, over-the-counter medications has been already covered by Question 3 in Regulatory, Pricing, and Reimbursement Overview.

 In addition, biomedical cellular products (the “BCP”), i.e. products containing cultivated living cells of humans, used in various studies and medicine, can be classified as “other medicinal products”.